-At birth, your baby's head will be an approximate circumference of 13.8inches.
-It is natural for your baby's head to be bigger than their body, they will grow into it.
-From the moment your child is born, till they reach the age of one, your child's head and brain are constantly developing.
-The first year is the most vital stage of your child's internal development.
+At birth, the approximate circumference of your baby’s head is 13.8inches.
+It is natural for your baby’s head to be bigger than their body and in time, they will grown into it.
+From the moment your child is born, till they reach the age of one, your child’s head and brain are constantly developing.
+The first year, immediately after your child is born, plays the most vital stages of your child’s internal development.

-At the time of delivery, your baby's head and skull are extremely fragile.
-Your child's head is quite soft, which is the only reason you can push them out of your womb with relative ease.
-Your child's head develops over the next few months into a perfect shape.
+At the time of delivery, your baby’s head and skull are extremely fragile.
+It is quite soft, which is the only reason you can push them out of your womb with relative ease.
+Your baby’s head develops over the next few months into a perfect shape.

-The fontanelle, or the soft spot in your child's head, develops completely after the eighteenth month.
-Your baby has two soft spots that are covered by a safe padding of muscles that keep away from the chances of damage during a fall.
-However, until they are developed, your child's head is extremely sensitive.
+The fontanelle, or the soft spot in your child’s head, develops completely after the eighteenth month.
+Your baby has two soft spots that are covered by a safe padding of muscles, which keep away from the chances of damage during a fall.
+However, until it is fully developed, your child’s head is extremely sensitive.

 The fontanelle tells you about the level of development of your child’s brain.
 It can indicate a serious illness, with meningitis being one such illness.
 A sunken fontanelle can be a sign of acute dehydration.
 Doctors cannot diagnose damage in the brain until a few weeks after birth, as your child’s head is still in the process of fully forming at this time.

-The shape of your child's head can change drastically from birth till they reach the age of one.
-A baby born out of normal delivery might be slightly pointy, while the others can be in the shape of a horseshoe or flattered.
-It takes a while for your child's head to take shape.
-Sleeping positions and nap times can be made easy and safe with a perfect pillow to enhance the perfect shape of your child's head.
-Try and put your child on their side during naptime, as this will prevent the flattening of your child's head shape.
+The shape of your child’s head can change drastically from birth till they reach the age of one.
+A baby born out of normal delivery may have a slightly pointed head, while the others can be in the shape of a horseshoe or a little flat.
+It takes a while for your child’s head to take shape.
+Sleeping positions and nap times can be made easy and safe with the perfect or recommended pillow to enhance the development and shape of your baby’s head.
+Try and make your child sleep on their side during naptime, as this will prevent your child’s head’s shape from getting flat.